konturio/disaster-ninja-fe/src/core/logical_layers/renderers/stylesConfigs/mcda/calculations/testData/readme.md

   - `mcda_calc` has actual calculations and formulas
   - `mcdaCalculations.testdata` imports necessary fields from `mcda_calc`

-## To update CSV file:
+## To update the CSV file

 1. Open `calculateLayerPipeline.formulas.xlsx` (I recommend using LibreOffice)
 2. Make necessary changes in `mcda_calc` sheet.
 Save XLS file.
 3. Export updated `mcdaCalculations.testdata` sheet as new CSV file.
-4. Make sure unit-tests works as expected
+4. Make sure the unit-tests work as expected.

 ## Other notes